growingfuture/Structure-sensitive-Multi-scale-Deep-Neural-Network-for-Low-Dose-CT-Denoising/README.md

 * Numerous methods have been designed for noise reduction in LDCT.
 These methods can be categorized as follows:

-1. Sinogram filtering-based techniques : these methods directly process projection data in the projection domain, bowtie filtering, and structural adaptive filtering.
+1. **Sinogram filtering-based techniques** : these methods directly process projection data in the projection domain, bowtie filtering, and structural adaptive filtering.
 The main advantage of these methods is computational efficiency.
-(bold) However, they may result in loss of structural information and spatial resolution in LDCT acquisition [6]–[8]
+**However, they may result in loss of structural information and spatial resolution in LDCT acquisition**

-2. Iterative reconstruction(IR) : IR techniques may potentially produce high signal-to-noise ratio (SNR).
+2. **Iterative reconstruction(IR)** : IR techniques may potentially produce high signal-to-noise ratio (SNR).
-However, these methods require substantial computational resource, optimal parameter settings and accurate modeling of noise properties;
+**However, these methods require substantial computational resource, optimal parameter settings and accurate modeling of noise properties**

-3. Image space denoising techniques : these techniques can be performed directly on reconstructed images so that they can be applied across various CT scanners at a very low cost.
-Examples are non-local means-based filters, dictionary-learning-based K-singular value decomposition (KSVD) method [18] and the block-matching 3D (BM3D) algorithms [22], [23].
-Even though these algorithms greatly suppress noise and artifacts, edge blurring or loss of spatial resolution may still remain in the processed LDCT images.
+3. **Image space denoising techniques** : these techniques can be performed directly on reconstructed images so that they can be applied across various CT scanners at a very low cost.
+Examples are non-local means-based filters, dictionary-learning-based K-singular value decomposition (KSVD) method [18] and the block-matching 3D (BM3D) algorithms.
+Even though these algorithms greatly suppress noise and artifacts, **edge blurring or loss of spatial resolution may still remain in the processed LDCT images.**

 * Deep Learning :
 Recent studies demonstrate that deep learning (DL) techniques have yielded successful results for noise reduction in LDCT.